Yubico/webauthn-recovery-extension/README.md

-Under the restriction that we don't want to share any secrets or private keys between authenticators, one simple way to solve this would be to import a public key from the backup authenticator to the main authenticator, so that the main authenticator can also register that public key with each RP.
+Under the restriction that we don't want to share any secrets or private keys between authenticators, one simple way to solve this would be to import a public key from the backup authenticator to the primary authenticator, so that the primary authenticator can also register that public key with each RP.
 Then the backup authenticator can later prove possession of the private key and recover access to the account.
 This has a big drawback, however: a static public key would be easily correlatable between RPs or accounts, undermining much of the privacy protections in WebAuthn.

-In this document we propose a key agreement scheme which allows a pair of authenticators to agree on an EC key pair in such a way that the main authenticator can generate nondeterministic public keys, but only the backup authenticator can derive the corresponding private keys.
+In this document we propose a key agreement scheme which allows a pair of authenticators to agree on an EC key pair in such a way that the primary authenticator can generate nondeterministic public keys, but only the backup authenticator can derive the corresponding private keys.
 We present the scheme in the context of a practical application as a WebAuthn extension for account